 The Vote of Trust system

 Managing lava is only half the job.
 The DLC introduces a Vote of Trust mechanic that runs throughout the scenario, measuring public approval of the First Citizen's leadership.
 Fail to keep citizens confident and you'll reportedly share the fate of your predecessor.
-The sources don't detail exactly how votes are triggered or what specific thresholds matter, but the system appears to function as a political pressure layer on top of the physical survival challenge.
+The exact triggers for votes and specific thresholds haven't been detailed yet, but the system appears to function as a political pressure layer on top of the physical survival challenge.

 Environmental hazards: Tremors and Volcano Night

-The two named hazards confirmed by 11 bit studios are Tremors and Volcano Night.
+The two named hazards are Tremors and Volcano Night.
 Tremors shake the ground during the scenario, while Volcano Night refers to events where lava actively pours out, presumably threatening infrastructure and population zones.
-Based on available information, the exact mechanical interaction between these hazards and existing buildings hasn't been detailed yet.
+The exact mechanical interaction between these hazards and existing buildings hasn't been detailed yet.

 Diplomacy and faction politics